How To Use Square To Accept Credit Cards In Person

 The Square Terminal is a great all-in-one choice if you want a little more portability than the Square Stand offers.
 You can swipe, dip, or tap credit and debit cards, and it even has a receipt printer built right in.
 Square Terminal runs the free Square POS app, so it’s easy when it comes to ringing up a sale.
 You can also access features such as your customer directory, reports, and inventory tools.

 If you are running Square for Restaurants, you won’t have access to all of the bells and whistles, but Square Terminal does have limited compatibility with the Restaurants POS.
-For example, you can pull up an open ticket and settle payments right at the table — complete with a receipt!
+For example, you can pull up an open ticket and settle payments right at the table — complete with a receipt.
 When all is said and done, the Square Terminal can hold its own as an excellent countertop solution, but it’s also lightweight enough to use as a mobile solution.
 And because Square POS has an offline mode built right in, you don’t have to worry about losing connection.
 Transaction data is all saved safely with Square and ready to process when your device is back online.

 Square Register

-They built the Square Register with both your and your customer’s ease of use in mind.
+They built Square Register with both your and your customer’s ease of use in mind.
 There’s one 13.25-inch screen for you, and one 7-inch display for customers, complete with magstripe, chip card, and contactless payment processing built in!
 Square Register runs Square POS and supports Square Loyalty and other software add-ons.
 The Square Register also supports the back-end features of the premium Square for Retail software, such as the advanced reporting and inventory functions, but can’t run the POS app itself.

-- Square Register: Square Register costs $799 to purchase it outright.
+Square Register costs $799 to purchase it outright.
 Shipping is free, and it arrives in seven business days or less.
 It’s ready to start processing payments right out of the box, so there’s no fuss when it comes time to launch.
 Square charges a processing fee of 2.5% + $0.10 for contactless payments, swiped or inserted chip cards, and swiped magstripe cards.

 How To Accept Card-Not-Present Payments With Square POS